MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/storage-fibre-channel.md

 6. On the **Fibre Channel Fabrics** page, do the following for each storage fabric that requires a classification:

-    1. In the **Storage Device** column, select the check box next to a Fibre Channel fabric that you want VMM to manage.
+    1. In the **Storage Device** column, select the check box next to a fibre channel fabric that you want VMM to manage.

     2. In the **Classification** column, select the classification that you want to assign to the fabric.
 Note that the fabric classification task is separate from that for storage classification, although the concept is similar.